Ensure that all cybersecurity controls and processes properly protect Controlled Unclassified Information (CUI)

 For CMMC 2.0, there currently is no mention of pilot programs, and DoD is suspending the current CMMC pilot program while the rulemaking process is ongoing.

-It appears the timeline for implementation has been accelerated, as DOD stated CMMC 2.0 will become a contract requirement once the rulemaking is complete (in 9-24 months from November 2021).
-This likely means all contractors will need to prepare for CMMC compliance by November 2023, at the latest.
+It appears the timeline for implementation has been accelerated, as DoD stated CMMC 2.0 will become a contract requirement once the rulemaking is complete.

 The CMMC process verifies that all considered contractors will have adequate cybersecurity controls and policies in place to align with rigid defense requirements and security standards.
 CMMC enables organizations to:

-TÜV SÜD’s experienced ISMS teams possess the accreditation and expertise to advise on CMMC.
+TÜV SÜD’s experienced Information Security Management System (ISMS) teams possess the accreditation and expertise to advise on CMMC.
 Through our worldwide network of IT governance professionals, we can provide information on CMMC.
-Furthermore, TÜV SÜD’s experts actively participate in international standardization committees and we have a complete understanding of the latest PII regulatory developments around the world.
+Furthermore, TÜV SÜD’s experts actively participate in international standard committees, and we have a complete understanding of the latest Personally Identifiable Information (PII) regulatory developments around the world.

 Assure increased resiliency and reduce risk to the DoD, prime contractors, and your customers